 Basilar artery thrombosis may present in three general constellations:

 An abnormal level of consciousness and focal motor weakness are the hallmark symptoms manifested in the majority of patients.
 Pupillary abnormalities, oculomotor signs, and pseudobulbar manifestations (facial palsy, dysphonia, dysarthria, dysphagia) are seen in more than 40% of patients..
 Variable degrees of hemiparesis or quadriparesis are part of the clinical picture.
+As basilar artery thrombosis presents in various ways it is very important to have high clinical suspicion to detect basilar artery thrombosis.

 The primary goals of the evaluation are to establish the location of the vascular lesion and determine whether acute intervention is indicated to achieve recanalization in a time sensitive manner.